shaekuronen/grunt-ejs-static/README.md

 This builds the static html into example/preview/ using EJS from layout manager files in example/dev/pages/

-To demo optimizing the site for deployment to production, run "grunt optimize" from command line.
+To demo optimizing the site for deployment to production

+-- grunt optimize

 This builds static html into example/production/

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).